wesnolte/jOrgChart/readme.markdown

 Features include:

 * Very easy to use given a nested unordered list element.
-* Drag-and-drop functionality allows reordering of the tree and underlying `ul`
+* Drag-and-drop functionality allows reordering of the tree and underlying `<ul>` structure.
 * Showing/hiding a particular branch of the tree by clicking on the respective node.
 * Nodes can contain any amount of HTML except `<li>` and `<ul>`.
 * Easy to style.